Regr4tor/Regr4tor/README.md

 ## Greetings !

- ‿‿ Call me Kokichi or Vexz , nicknames are welcome aswell ! ‿‿
+ ‿‿ Call me Kokichi or telamon , nicknames are welcome aswell ! ‿‿

-‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿ <3
+‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿

-‿ ‿ Any Pronouns , they/them are preffered tho . ‿‿ 💜
+‿ ‿ Any Pronouns , they/them are preffered tho . ‿‿

 ‿‿ AAAAAAAAAAAAAAAAAAAAAAA